Nanospaziale/Bandit-WriteUps/bandit/level02.md

 <img width="330" height="60" alt="image" src="https://github.com/user-attachments/assets/f63e1bf5-8396-43fa-9a3b-11aa3661b40c" />

 Why?
 The explanation comes from the command's history.
-If we do some digging, we can see that commands like `cat`, `tail`, `head`, and `less` were developed after the POSIX standard or are in some way aligned with it, whereas `more` predates it and adheres to the BSD/GNU Standard, where "-" is not treated as StdIn.
+If we do some digging, we can see that commands like `cat`, `tail`, `head`, and `less` were developed after the POSIX standard or are in some way aligned with it where the **"-"** is treated as "Read from the standard input".
+`more` predates it and adheres to the BSD/GNU Standard, where **"-"** is not treated as StdIn.